This page was reviewed under our medical and editorial policy by

 People with very high numbers of dysplastic nevi may have dysplastic nevus syndrome to blame.
 This inherited condition is also called atypical mole syndrome.
 Since dysplastic nevi often run in families, there is a genetic component to these moles.

 If a close relative has had melanoma, this syndrome is referred to as familial atypical multiple mole melanoma syndrome (FAMMM), and it signals a significant lifetime risk of developing melanoma.
-Regular skin checks, both self-checks and those done by health-care professionals, are key to preventing complications from melanoma.
+Regular skin checks, both self-checks and those done by health care professionals, are key to preventing complications from melanoma.

 A diagnosis of dysplastic nevi is typically made if there are at least three of the following factors:

-Tell your doctor if the mole:
+Tell a doctor if the mole: